 Well cottage is a bright airy 1 bedroom cottage all on one level.
 It sleeps 2 to 4 guests and has private off road parking.
 Situated on the edge of the village of Manston it is close to the Kent coast with lots of award winning sandy beaches.
 It has a Gold 3 Star rating from Quality in Tourism.

-The Chapel is a large, luxurious 3 bedroom, self catering holiday property, close to many sandy award winning sandy beaches and pretty coastal villages.
+The Chapel is a large, luxurious 3 bedroom, self-catering holiday homey in Ramsgate, close to many award-winning sandy beaches and pretty Kent coastal villages.
 It can sleep up to 10 guests and is perfect for families, friends and entertaining.
 The Chapel has a Gold 4 Star from Quality in Tourism.

 Once a separate kingdom, and England’s oldest county, Kent has an enthralling past.
 For centuries Kent has seen it’s fair share of conflict, including the Battle of Britain during World War II.
 The result is a compelling collection of castles, historic houses, maritime heritage and traditional country cottages.
 Despite Kent’s close ties with heritage, there is plenty to see and do for all ages.
 The gorgeous 350-mile coastline is home to an abundance of wide sandy beaches, blue flag coves and secluded bays.
 Kent’s Victorian seaside resorts such as Margate, Ramsgate, Whitstable and Broadstairs are enjoying a pleasing renaissance.
 Alternatively, the medieval Cinque Ports of Dover, Hythe, Romney, Rye and Sandwich with their historic architecture, local shops and restaurants are each worthy of exploration.